 - Put another person in charge of organizing food and refreshments.

-- Appoint another person to be activity coordinator.
+- Appoint another person to be an activity coordinator.

 - Don't forget to put someone in charge of the clean-up committee!